 Information on the "example" line under the selection boxes provides assistance in identifying the correct class and item code.
 "Item" or class" can be selected.

 Selecting the product/service classes and item codes in the selection boxes "HUBs on CMBL" or "HUBs not on CMBL" displays a list of HUBs to review.

-Contact the HUB Program Manager at extension #22140 for assistance if the category needed is not listed on the HUB program website, or if help is needed in navigating the website or obtaining a list of HUB.
+Contact the HUB Coordinator at extension 2-2039 for assistance if the category needed is not listed on the HUB program website, or if help is needed in navigating the website or obtaining a list of HUB.

 Section IV.
 HUB Utilization Reporting

 Procurement Services maintains the HUB utilization reporting system to satisfy internal, external, and supplemental reporting requirements.
 In addition to reports provided for the University of Texas System and TPASS, reports are also generated for the purpose of monitoring departmental performance.